cheeyeo/plug_playground/README.md

 PlugExercise
 ==============

-Exercise on learning and using [https://github.com/elixir-lang/plug]Plugs in Elixir
+Exercise on learning and using [Plugs in Elixir](https://github.com/elixir-lang/plug).

 ## Running